Asymmetric cooperative motion in one dimension: Finite Difference Schemes for Diffuse Initial Conditions

 recall that $\tmesh = N^{-1}$, so $j/N=j\tmesh$.
 We may rewrite this bound as

 By Proposition \ref{p.regularity}, the continuous viscosity solution $u$ solving \eqref{e.genhj} is globally Lipschitz continuous in space and time.
 Therefore,

 and this yields \eqref{e.invp}; equation~\eqref{e.invp1} follows as it is simply a restating of \eqref{e.invp} in the special case when $t=1$.
-Finally, \eqref{e.invp1} gives that $u(x,1)$ is the pointwise limit of a CDF, so is itself an extended CDF. \end{proof}
+Finally, \eqref{e.invp1} gives that $u(x,1)$ is the pointwise limit of an extended CDF, so $u(x,1)$ is itself an extended CDF. \end{proof}